alibaba/GraphScope/docs/interactive_engine/getting_started.md

 In addition to the above local-machine entr\'ee, we have prepared the following topics for your reference.

+- GIE can process LDBC interactive complex workloads.
+[A walk-through tutorial is here](./ldbc_tutorial)
 - GIE can work in a distributed environment to process very large graph.
 [How to do that?](./deployment)
-- GIE can process LDBC interactive complex workloads.
-[A full tutorial is here](./ldbc_tutorial)
+- GIE has supported a lot of standard Gremlin steps, together with many useful syntactic sugars.
+[Please look into the details](./supported_gremlin_steps)
 - Want to know more about the technical details of GIE.
 [This is the design and architecture of GIE](./design_of_gie)
-- GIE has supported a lot of standard Gremlin steps, together with many useful syntactic sugars.
-[Please look into the details](./supported_gremlin_steps)